Nodes vs Servers

 Decentralization sounds good philosophically, but it's also just better design.

 Besides the philosophical drive to include more people in the wealth creation of the web, there are a number of reasons that new web startups might want to consider decentralization in their roadmap.

-- 1.Increased Security Centralized ownership and control creates vulnerabilities by introducing unnecessary single points of failure.
+Centralized ownership and control create vulnerabilities by introducing unnecessary single points of failure.